 Open to students who successfully completed Introduction to Guitar and would like to continue more advanced study.
-Students will learn higher level repertoire and techniques with greater emphasis on public performance.
+Students will learn higher-level repertoire and techniques with greater emphasis on public performance.
 Participation in any school concert is a class requirement.
 This class may be repeated for credit.

-Introduction to Drumline (MU660, MU661) (1⁄2 credit, 1⁄4 credit)
+Introduction to Drumline (MU660) (1/2 credit)